Ford aficionado Graham Robson tells us what he deems to be the best Ford hot hatches of all time and why.

 And that, so far, is the way in which Ford’s hot hatch history has developed in forty years.
 How long?
 Oh yes; all the way from 1980 when the original XR3 hit the showrooms, and when we thought that 95bhp and front-wheel-drive sounded promising; hot hatches have come a long way.

-On a parting note, am I allowed to choose my personal favourite from Ford’s greatest hot hatches?
+On a parting note, am I allowed to choose my personal favourite from the best Ford hot hatches of all time?
 In which case, it would still be the Focus RS Mk2; the ‘green thug’ that has been with the family for ten years.
 But one day, who knows…?